Documentation

 1. Using a user with administrative privileges, log in to ServicePilot

-4. Follow the instructions under Get started for the RUM Agent
+3. Follow the instructions under RUM Instrumentation for manual or automatic RUM instrumentation

 Add a manual resource